danlaush/audio-update/README.md

 ## Example

-* Text: "Good morning, Neneh and Dan."
+* Text: "Good morning Dan."
 * Date/Time: "It is 6:45 in the morning on Tuesday May 18th."
 * Weather: "BOM says it will rain this afternoon, with a high of 18 degrees.
 Remember to bring an umbrella."
 * News: "Here are a selection of headlines from the BBC.
 Trump unveils new plan to fight inflation.
 Syria crisis worsening, says UNHCR."